A living wage is the hourly wage a worker needs to earn to cover their basic expenses and participate in the community.

 Why should we be champions for a Living Wage in Peel?

-- More than 12% of Peel’s population live in poverty and over 50% of Peel neighbourhoods are considered low income.
+- 7.8% of Peel’s population live in poverty including 9.7% of children between the ages of 0 to 17.
 People who live in poverty have higher rates of chronic illness and reduced levels of emotional and mental development, which can affect productivity and employment stability.

 - Employee turnover and sick leave cost organizations 30% or more of their annual salary to replace.
 Paying a living wage is linked to a decrease in employee turnover and absenteeism, which can save Peel businesses hiring and retraining costs.